 When you experience incredible healing and recovery in the ways we did, you may find that you want everyone to go gluten-free!
 And, let’s face it, that can be annoying for friends and family.
 I’m slowly … very slowly … learning to keep my mouth shut … sometimes.
 Okay, I’m really not good at keeping my mouth shut.
 But I’m working on it!

 I always speak up if I run into an uninformed waiter or waitress.
 When a waitress sassed, “Is that gluten-free thing just a fad?”
 I spoke discretely and politely to the restaurant manager and and was assured that her remark did not reflect their food allergy training.
 When my daughter and I inquired about ingredients at a Charleston SC Italian Ice cart and the operator said, “You know that gluten thing is not for real, right?”
 I joked, “You know you don’t want me to come at you across that cart, right?”
-I’m sure he was shivering in his boots at the site of my scrawny arms raised and prepared to do battle.
+I’m sure he was shaking in his boots at the site of my scrawny arms raised and prepared to do battle.
+HA!

 But seriously, it’s a matter of standing up for yourself, gently educating others, and politely insisting on careful food handling when dining outside of your home.